jbodah/worth_reading/README.md

 [Rules of thumb for a 1x developer](https://muldoon.cloud/programming/2020/04/17/programming-rules-thumb.html) - A humble post of tips

+[Parsing bash script options with getopts](https://sookocheff.com/post/bash/parsing-bash-script-arguments-with-shopts/) - Tech post about using getopts for Bash CLIs

 ## Sites

 [Relearn CSS Layout](https://every-layout.dev/) - Provides a thorough summary of all of the major pure CSS layouts.
 It's a refreshing callback to the simplicity and power of CSS when it is done right